florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ### Why the scale must be a power of two

 The scale factor is stored in UE8M0 format: an 8-bit unsigned exponent with no mantissa.
 The actual scale value is 2^(byte - 127).
 This means only powers of two are representable.
-That is not a limitation it is a feature.
+That is not a limitation, it is a feature.
 Multiplying by a power of two is just a bit shift in the exponent of a floating-point number, so the Tensor Core applies the scale with zero additional cost.

 ### Choosing the right scale

 You want the smallest power of two that is greater than or equal to the maximum absolute value in the block.
-Rounding up avoids overflow (values that would exceed 6.0 after division).
+Rounding up avoids overflow.
 Rounding down would risk saturation for the largest values, exactly the ones you most need to preserve.

 The formula: find `max_abs` across the block, compute `exponent = ceil(log2(max_abs))`, and the UE8M0 byte is `exponent + 127`.